-- (a) The Government's prenegotiation objective shall be in writing and have substance, rationale, and detail sufficient to explain to a third party how the overall reasonableness of the proposed prices were determined and how the objective represents a fair and reasonable amount. - (b) The Prenegotiation Memorandum shall be signed by the contracting officer and approved in accordance with the requirements of HSAM 3004.70.
+- (a) The Government's prenegotiation objective shall be in writing and have sufficient rationale to explain to a third party how the overall reasonableness of the proposed prices were determined and how the prenegotiation objective represents a fair and reasonable price. - (b) The Prenegotiation Memorandum shall be signed by the contracting officer and approved in accordance with the requirements of HSAM 3004.70.